KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/command-line---git-bash--iterm2-with-oh-my-zsh.md

 * If you’re in a git repository your branch name will be displayed in a salmon color.

-* If you have uncommitted changes made in the repository that you’re in you’ll see a yellow x symbol at the end of your prompt ine.
+* If you have uncommitted changes made in the repository that you’re in you’ll see a yellow x symbol at the end of your prompt line.

 <!--endsec-->